Subscribe

 Traders and analysts have been debating the outcomes of Ethereum’s upcoming transition from proof-of-work to proof-of-stake since September 15, 2019.

-The ETH PoW tokens may not immediately pump and dump right away.
-Many analysts have voiced their concerns about the centralisation of a PoS Ethereum network, and while it may sound far-fetched, a miner-driven PoW ETH fork could gain ground if projects and developers are willing to build DApps on the blockchain.
-If you're a bit nervous about Ethereum's success with the Merge, you're not alone.
+It’s important to note that the ETH PoW tokens may not immediately experience a pump-and-dump cycle.
+Many analysts have expressed concerns about the centralisation of a Proof of Stake (PoS) Ethereum network.
+While it may seem unlikely, a miner-driven PoW ETH fork could gain traction if projects and developers are willing to build decentralised applications (DApps) on that blockchain.
+If you're feeling nervous about Ethereum's success with the Merge, you're not alone.

 January 11, 2023